 Get bigger tires.
 The bigger the tire, the more traction.
 Additionally, if you get bigger tires, you can lower your tire pressure, thus further increasing your traction.
 The only penalties with bigger tires are that they’re heavier, and they’re harder to push when the descent is over.
 I have friends who ride long and hard and always ride on 35- or 38-mm tires, just for the safety factor.

 Get a quick-release seat post clamp.
 Mountain bikers lower their saddles for descents as a matter of routine, and gravel riders are beginning to imitate them, because it makes them more upright and thus more in control.
 If history teaches us anything, it’s that road riding will follow suit soon.
-To do this, you need either a dropper seat post, which costs a few hundred dollars, or a quick-release clamp, with is about $20 (see the Components chapter for details on either).
+To do this, you need either a dropper seat post, which costs a few hundred dollars, or a quick-release clamp, with is about $20 (see the Components chapter for details on both).

 Prep your clothing.
 Assuming you’ve just been climbing, the coming descent is going to be a lot colder.
 So zip up your jersey, put on your windbreaker, put on your skullcap.